Frequently asked questions about the test optional policy

 Though you are welcome to share disrupted testing plans with us if you choose, we will neither require nor expect any explanation of missing scores.
 We are aware that testing opportunities have been significantly impacted by the global pandemic.
 For students who are unable to submit scores, we will look to other components of the application to assess academic preparation.

-In the Additional Information section of the Common Application, you will have the opportunity to share how you may have been affected by the pandemic and any other recent events.
+In the Additional Information section of the Common Application, you will have the opportunity to share how you may have been affected by the pandemic and any other challenging events.
 This is a completely optional question, and any information you share will be used to help us better understand the context surrounding your experiences this year.
 The question reads as follows: “Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
 If you need it, this space is yours to describe those impacts.
 Colleges care about the effects on your health and well-being, safety, family circumstances, future plans, and education, including access to reliable technology and quiet study spaces.
 For more information, check out our COVID-19 FAQ.
 Please use this space to describe how these events have impacted you."

 Given the continued impact of COVID-19 around the world, Brown is test optional for both domestic and international first-year applicants this year.
 For international applicants, we continue to highly recommend the TOEFL if students are able to access these exams.
 We will also accept the Duolingo as a means of demonstrating English proficiency.

 Brown will continue to adhere to Ivy League policies regarding testing requirements for applicants who plan to participate in varsity athletics.
 Student-athletes with questions about these requirements should contact the Department of Athletics.